Henry J. Heinz: H. J. Heinz Company

 Henry John Heinz began packing foodstuffs on a small scale at Sharpsburg, Pennsylvania, in 1869.
 There, he founded Heinz Noble & Company with a friend, L. Clarence Noble, and started marketing bottled horseradish, soon followed by sauerkraut, vinegar, and pickles.
 The company went bankrupt in 1875.
 The following year, Heinz founded another company, F & J Heinz, with his brother John Heinz and a cousin, Frederick Heinz.

 The company grew and, in 1888, Heinz bought out his other two partners and reorganized it as the H. J. Heinz Company, the name carried to the present day.
 The company was incorporated in 1905, with Heinz serving as its first president and retaining that position for the rest of his life.

 The company's slogan, "57 varieties," was introduced by Heinz in 1896, though by then, the company was selling more than 60 different products.
 Heinz said he chose "5" because it was his lucky number, while "7" was his wife's lucky number.

 At the time of Heinz's death in Pittsburgh at the age of 74, the H. J. Heinz Company had more than 20 food processing plants and owned seed farms and container factories.

-Later life
+Personal life

 Heinz led a successful lobbying effort in favor of the Pure Food and Drug Act in 1906.
 During World War I, he worked with the Food Administration.
 He was a director in many financial institutions, and was chairman of a committee to devise ways of protecting Pittsburgh from floods.